lsst-dm/dm_dev_guide/install.rst

 Installing from Source
 ======================

-This section will guide you through installing the *current* release of the LSST Stack from source given that prerequisites have been installed.
+This section will guide you through installing the *current* release of the LSST Science Pipelines from source given that prerequisites have been installed.

 .. _install-from-source-dir:

 Choose an Installation Directory
 --------------------------------

-First, choose where you want to install the LSST Stack.
+First, choose where you want to install the LSST Science Pipelines.
 We'll use ``$HOME/lsst_stack`` in this example.
 Create and change into that directory: